pirosikick/eslintrc-editor/docs/rules/strict.md

 foo();
 ```

-### deprecated mode (default)
+### deprecated mode (Removed)

-**Deprecation notice**: This mode, enabled by turning on the rule without specifying a mode, is deprecated and remains for backward compatibility.
-It will be removed entirely in ESLint v1.0, at which point this rule will require a mode option. `"function"` mode is most similar to the deprecated behavior.
+**Replacement notice**: This mode, previously enabled by turning on the rule without specifying a mode, has been removed in ESLint v1.0. `"function"` mode is most similar to the deprecated behavior, and has been made the default if no mode is specified.

 This mode ensures that all functions are executed in strict mode.
 A Use Strict Directive must be present in global code or in every top-level function declaration or expression.
 It does not concern itself with unnecessary Use Strict Directives in nested functions that are already strict, nor with multiple Use Strict Directives at the same level.

-The following patterns are considered warnings:
+The following patterns are considered problems:

 ```js
 // "strict": 2